What is Microsoft Entra ID and Conditional Access?

 - MDM helps us improve device and identity security through Conditional Access.

-Azure AD supports receiving compliance information from Jamf Pro and other MDM providers.
+Microsoft Entra ID supports receiving compliance information from Jamf Pro and other MDM providers.
 This way, Conditional Access policies can be satisfied by Macs that are being managed by Jamf Pro or other MDM providers.

 Deploying the Enterprise (Redirect) SSO Extension